35 Best Abandoned Cart Email Examples: Increase Sales Today

 Mango

-This is one of several abandoned cart email examples I’ve seen that leads with urgency.
+This is one of several abandoned cart email examples we’ve seen that leads with urgency.
 The message is crystal clear here: “Complete your order before they’re gone!”
 Mango includes not only the product image, but also the size the consumer chose, the color, the quantity, and the price.
-There high-contrast, repeating CTAs work in Mango’s favor.
+Their high-contrast, repeating CTAs work in Mango’s favor.

 10. Chubbies